UO-CS210/wildfire/docs/HOWTO.md

 One of the objectives of this project, of course, is to introduce you to successive approximation as a problem-solving approach.
-K-means clustering is just one example of this approach.
+K-means clustering is one example of this approach.
 We will see at least one more example of successive approximation applied to geometric data this term, the Douglas-Peucker algorithm that cartography and geographic information systems use to draw "good